 Also, towards the end (assuming of course you’re happy with how it went) if you sketch out a couple-paragraph letter of reference for them describing what they did and post that as a LinkedIn recommendation, that goes a long way too (and as a side effect leaves you with a record of what’s been accomplished, and a reminder about who they are in case they end up applying for a job in the future).

 The other big thing is offboarding the intern.
-We all know this intellectually, but the big thing is making sure whatever knowledge they’ve learned doesn’t disappear with them.
+We all know this intellectually, but a recurring issue with short term team-members is making sure that whatever knowledge of what they’ve learned and created doesn’t disappear with them.
 Having a really robust plan for how they’ll document things, and verifying it repeatedly towards the end of their time with you is essential.
 We all say “well yes, of course” when that’s brought up, and yet we are all without fail surprised when they’ve left and something isn’t documented and no one knows how they’ve done something.
 Having some process involving them giving walk throughs, demos, talks, or whatever to someone on their way out both helps them with developing professional communication skills and helps you collect needed knowledge.

 One way to approach this is to have a documented process for hiring, onboarding, supporting, and offboarding the intern.
 The first time or two through the process, it’ll be laughably off-base, and that’s fine.
 Once something is documented the process can iteratively improve over time, which is the key thing.
 It’s really hard to improve a process that isn’t documented.
 If it’s documented, you can update it through and at the end of the process.

 To try to help, the question spurred me to clean up and make suitable for sharing a starting-point intern onboarding/support/offboarding checklist.
 It’s just a google doc checklist-style list of bullet points, and it geared towards a more project-based software development internship, but hopefully it will be useful to other intern managers as well.